bagder/uncurled/money/companies.md

 You will however rarely see a company offer to help with compensation for generic bugfixes or other infrastructure things or improvements in the project.
-And if you do, you know you are not in a small project anymore!
+If you do, you know you are not in a small project anymore.